alaTest Sites

 Consumer review (amazon.com)

 alaTest has collected and analyzed 75 user reviews of Sony Reader PRS-T2 from Amazon.com.
 The average user rating for this product is 4.1/5, compared to an average user rating of 4.2/5 for other products in the same category on Amazon.com.
 Reviewers are impressed by the price and portability.
-The screen and performance also get good feedback.
+The screen and performance are also mentioned favorably.

 usability, performance, screen, portability, price